 THE opening discourse of last year, on the Office of the Holy Ghost, was a fit introduction to every theological doctrine that shall be discussed in this place; but I may refer to it as specifically the prelude of my present theme.
-While every part of that exposition was complete, none was so luminous and ample as that which was occupied with the Spirit's testimony to Jesus.
-Evidently the lecturer's loyalty found it hard to respect the limits of his subject; and to keep his Master in the subordinate place which its treatment required.
-My duty is to exhibit, in its full supremacy and without restraint, the Christian doctrine of the Person of our Lord.
-Leaving behind, therefore, though not forgetting, the question which the inaugural lecture left lingering in our ears, "Have ve received the Holy Ghost since ve believed?"
-I have to expound, illustrate, and enforce that earlier and all-essential test of the Gospels, "Whom say ye that I am?"
+That exposition was in no part more luminous than where it was occupied with the Spirit's testimony to Jesus.
+Evidently the lecturer found it hard to respect the limits of his subject, and to keep his Master in the subordinate place which its treatment required.
+My duty is to exhibit, in its supreme importance, the Christian doctrine of the Person of our Lord as the subject of the Spirit's testimony, and especially in relation to the unity and indivisibility of His Person.
+Leaving behind, therefore, though not forgetting, the question which the inaugural lecture left lingering in our ears, "Have ye received the Holy Ghost since ye believed?"
+I have to illustrate and enforce that earlier and all-essential test of the Gospels, "Whom say ye that I am ?"

-The central and the chief of the Redeemer's final announcements of the Comforter is, "He shall glorify Me."
+The central and the chief of the Redeemer's final announcements concerning the Comforter is, "He shall glorify Me."
 The Spirit's other offices, of showing the things of Christ to the disciples, bringing His words to their remembrance, guiding them into further truth, all were based upon this-the revelation of Christ Himself.
-The Spirit was to be the guardian of the sacred mystery of the Lord's indivisible Person in the union of His two natures; of that mystery which governs all His own utterances, as from the unity of a double consciousness He bears testimony to His one indivisible Self; when He speaks of Himself as departing and yet abiding for ever, humanly remembering His Divine coming forth from the Father and humanly anticipating His going back to the Father, whilst uniting that past and future in one such present as can belong only to God.
+The Spirit was to be the guardian of the mystery of the Lord's indivisible Person in the union of His two natures: of that mystery which governs all His own utterances, as from the unity of a double consciousness He bears testimony to His one undivided Self, speaking of Himself as departing and yet abiding for ever, humanly remembering His Divine coming forth from the Father and humanly anticipating His going back to the Father, whilst uniting that past and future in one such present as can belong only to God.